-We evaluate the proposed methodology on the NTCIR-2 data collection [11].
+We evaluate the proposed methodology on the NTCIR-2 data collection [12].
 This data collection consists of English and Japanese conference abstracts.
 Although the abstracts were aligned when they were presented at respective conferences, in the data collections these alignments are not provided since the data set is intended for CLIR evaluation.
-Therefore, we use distribution by conference as the basis for similarity distribution.
-There are 616 different conferences in this collection with about 63,000 distinct katakana strings on the Japanese side and about 100,000 different types on English side (when punctuation and numbers are ignored).
+Therefore, we use distribution by conference as the basis for similarity calculation.
+There are 616 different conferences in this collection with about 63,000 distinct katakana strings on the Japanese side and about 100,000 different words on English side (when punctuation and numbers are ignored).

 Given this set we extract English equivalents of 4,400 katakana strings with frequency between 5 and 40 using the above described method and n = 10,000 most similar words in the dynamic language model.
-We also extract transliteration pairs based on the full language model (as described in [14]) and comparing the outputs with those obtained using the dynamic language model.
-For the extraction based on the full language model, all 100,000 English words appearing in the corpus with weights reflecting the corpus frequencies are used.
-We manually looked at top 1000 extracted pairs for each model.
+As a baseline, we extract pairs based on the full language model (as described in [15]).
+All 100,000 English words appearing in the corpus with weights reflecting the corpus frequencies are used.
+Since all the English words are considered and the search space is explored exhaustively this method is very computationally expensive.
+Back-transliteration module used in all models is also trained as described in [15].